cyrilakafia/cyrilakafia/README.md

 **<p align="center"> I am a Biomedical Engineering student and an AI enthusiast </p>**

+🔭 I’m currently working on project where I use machine learning to build QSAR model for drug discovery.
+🌱 I’m currently learning data analytics and machine learning ⚡ I love football and greek mythology

 <!--
 **cyrilakafia/cyrilakafia** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.